justintmoore/active-directiory-onpremise/README.md

 <br>

 <p align="center">
 Go back to your client RDP session, Open up Powershell.
-Use the command ping <domain controllers IP>.
+Use the command ping <domainControllersIP>.
 If you get a Reply, you have successful connected your client VM to you Domain Controller VM.
-In that same window use the command "ipconfig /all",
 </p>

 <p align="center">